phrigapov/vpc/index.md

 <b>(ENTREGUE NO MOODLE)</b>
 <hr /><hr />
 <a href="tarefas/pj/index.html">PROJETO FINAL</a><br>
-Arquivos do protege entregues no moodle.
+Arquivos do protegê entregues no moodle.